 - Loan Terms offered.
 Make sure you are aware of the Loan Amount, Interest Rate and Monthly Principle and Interest payment.
 It will also identify any prepayment penalties or balloon payments required if they are part of the loan terms.

 - Projected Payments over the loan term.
 This is important if you have an adjustable rate mortgage or if the loan requires Mortgage Insurance for the initial years of the loan term.
 You should make sure you understand how your Monthly Payment will change over the term of the loan and be comfortable with your ability to make that monthly payment for the entire term of the loan.

 - Costs at Closing.
-This is the Estimated amount of cash you will be required to bring to the table at closing.
+This is the estimated amount of cash you will be required to bring to the closing.
 Make sure your finances are in order so that you will be able to make all of these required commitments.

 The "Know Before You Owe" program makes it illegal for lenders to initially offer you a loan under one set of terms and then to switch out that loan offer with much higher costs in a revised offer.

 However, there may be legitimate reasons for a Loan Estimate to change.
 These include changes to the loan programs offered by the lender, changes in the down payment amount you have available, changes to the home value that become apparent after an appraisal, changes in your credit score, or the inability of the lender to verify income information.

 If your Loan Estimate changes, make sure the lender explains why the changes were made and you know how those changes impact your ability to afford the home over the long term.

 Your lender is legally required to provide you with a Closing Disclosure three days before you are scheduled to close on your home.
 The Closing Disclosure provides the same information included in your Loan Estimate, including Loan Terms and Projected Payments.

 Additionally, it will provide a more detailed breakdown of the following: